10 Cooking Techniques Everyone Needs to Know

 This guide covers 10 core cooking techniques that form the backbone of everyday cooking.
 You don't need special equipment or fancy ingredients - just a little patience and practice.
 Each technique below includes examples and recipes from The Patient Cook so you can see how they work in real meals.

-If you’re adventurous and have read my post on How to Grow Mushrooms at Home, you might be interested in learning how to dry them as well.
+If you're adventurous and have read my post on How to Grow Mushrooms at Home, you might be interested in learning how to dry them as well.
+If you want to go deeper, explore our full Skills & Techniques hub to build confidence with knife skills, heat control, and foundational cooking methods.

 1. Sautéing